 Life is precious.
 It's a lesson that slapped me hard in the face this year.
 And I want Jack to know that, in the most unpredictable times, there will always be Thursday night pizza (even if it isn’t always on Thursday).

-Keep scrolling for that beet pizza recipe I promised!
+Oh, and here's a link to that heart beet pizza recipe I promised!

 What a very special tribute to the most special little dude.
 We can't wait to shar pizzas with the boys.
 Love to you and the fam, Peg!